ZicklePop/melkat-blog/src/content/posts/uses.md

 - [change-case](https://marketplace.visualstudio.com/items?itemName=wmaurer.change-case) - There is nothing like a handy way to convert which case your text or variables are.
 - [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker) - Never spend another hour trying to debug code that would work if didn't make that typo.
-- [GitHub Copilot](https://marketplace.visualstudio.com/items?itemName=GitHub.copilot) - This pair programmer's inteligence is like magic, but it does pay to keep an eye on it so it stays on track.
 - [GitHub Pull Requests and Issues](https://marketplace.visualstudio.com/items?itemName=GitHub.vscode-pull-request-github) - Create and review PRs without having to find what your looking for in GitHub.
 - [Live Share](https://marketplace.visualstudio.com/items?itemName=MS-vsliveshare.vsliveshare) - Invite someone you trust to code along side you each from the comfort of each other's own VS Code.
 - [Remote Development](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.vscode-remote-extensionpack) - I use this for connecting to a Windows Subsystem for Linux quite often, but it's also great for working over SSH.